tythonco/tython-website/_drafts/senseless-soql.md

 `sf project deploy start -d force-app/main -o [YourOrgAliasOrUsername]`

+Next, assign the project permission set to your user with this command:

+`sf org assign permset -n SenselessSOQL -o [YourOrgAliasOrUsername]`

 After doing this, you can run the following command to see how SOQL behaves in an Anonymous Apex context:

 `sf apex run -f anonApex.apex -o [YourOrgAliasOrUsername] > anonApex.log`